-The R2033x is connected to the CPU by three signal lines CE (Chip Enable), SCLK (Serial Clock), and SIO (Serial Input and Output), through which it reads and writes data from and to the CPU.
+The R2262x is connected to the CPU by three signal lines CE (Chip Enable), SCLK (Serial Clock), and SIO (Serial Input / Output), through which it reads and writes data from and to the CPU.
 The CPU can be accessed when the CE pin is held high.
-Access clock pulses have a maximum frequency of 1 MHz allowing high-speed data transfer to the CPU.
+Access clock pulses have a maximum frequency of 1 MHz, allowing high-speed data transfer to the CPU.
+VCC falls down under -VDET1, the R2262x stops accessing with CPU.